CSLDepend/raven2_sim/README.txt

 ======================================
 Summary and licensing information
 ======================================
-This code is a modification to RAVEN II control software from (https://github.com/uw-biorobotics/raven2/tree/indigo) which enables running the control software with no robotic hardware attached.
+This code is for RAVEN II surgical simulator.
+It is based on the RAVEN II control software from https://github.com/uw-biorobotics/raven2/tree/indigo.
+It enables running RAVEN control software with no robotic hardware attached.
+A Python script (Packet_Generator.py) mimicks the network packets sent from the surgeon console based on a previously collected data from the trajectory of a basic surgical task.

 Copyright (C) 2015 University of Illinois Board of Trustees, DEPEND Research Group, Homa Alemzadeh